edgexfoundry/app-service-configurable/README.md

         url = "http://my.api.net/edgexdata"
 ```

-If along with this pipeline configuration, you also configured the `Binding` to be `http` trigger,  you could then send any data to the app-service-configurable's `/trigger` endpoint and have compressed, encrypted and sent to your configured URL above.
+If along with this pipeline configuration, you also configured the `Binding` to be `http` trigger,  you could then send any data to the app-service-configurable's `/trigger` endpoint and have it compressed, encrypted and sent to your configured URL above.

 ```
 [Binding]